CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: CmnRec

 The sequence segmentation results are:

 Figure \ref{cra} (a) is a graphical illustration of PEC.

-\textbf{Analysis.} But in the long run, user preferences will shift, and users have different degrees of preference to different items, which means there is a distribution of user preferences in the sequence.
+\textbf{Analysis.} In the long run, user preferences always shift, and users usually have different degrees of preference to different items, which means there may be a distribution of user preferences in the sequence.
 To demonstrate the preference distribution, we investigate the importance of items to the target item in a sequence.
-In a given sequence, the end item is treated as target item.
+In a given sequence, the last item is treated as target item.
 We calculated the item importance as the correlation between the current item in the sequence and the target item.
-We adopt cosine similarity as the correlation indicator, which is given as follows.
+Specifically, we adopt cosine similarity as the correlation indicator, which is given as follows.

-We use the item embeddings (trained by LSTM) as the input vectors for cosine similarity.
+We use the item embeddings (trained by the controller) as the input vectors for cosine similarity.
 Experimental results are shown in Figure~\ref{cos}, the horizontal axis is the position of items in a sequence, and the vertical axis is the correlation between the target item and the current item.
-Although there are some small fluctuations in Figure \ref{cos} (a), the overall trend in (b) (c) and (d) is stable and upward.
-These figures generally show that the correlations between a target item and other items increase as the their distances decrease.
-Simply put, the newer the item is, the more it reflects future changes of preference in the sequence.
-Mathematically, $\vartheta _p \leq 1$ (see Appendix \ref{vartheta} for proof).
+As shown, although there are some small fluctuations in Figure \ref{cos} (a), the overall trend of the correlation in (b) (c) and (d) is stable and upward.
+These figures generally indicate that the correlations between a target user interaction and previous interactions increase as the their interval time decrease.
+That is, the newer the interaction is, the more it reflects future changes of preference in the sequence.